void-linux/void-linux.github.io/_posts/2020-04-24-some-context.markdown

 Being rolling release and not breaking things involves a lot of coordination.
 Some of this coordination is baked into the software.
-For example, you can't update your system while large rebuilds are in progress because that would install incomparable versions of some libraries (we're working on improving the user experience around this though).
+For example, you can't update your system while large rebuilds are in progress because that would install incompatible versions of some libraries (we're working on improving the user experience around this though).

 Some of the recent changes that come to mind in no particular order:

-  * Pushing musl 1.2 with no coordination.
+  * Pushing a musl update with no coordination.
 This is something we're planning a lot of work around because updating the C library will involve recompiling almost everything on musl against it.
-    Normally there's ABI compatibility, but for reasons far beyond the scope of this article, musl 1.2 is different.
+    Normally there's ABI compatibility, but for reasons far beyond the scope of this article, musl is different.
 There is an ongoing dialog in #musl on freenode with some Alpine devs as well trying to determine the best way to do this upgrade.

+    Updated: The original version referenced 1.2 of musl.
+This was incorrect as the interactions that caused this problem are not unique to this version.

   * Pushing glibc with no coordination.
 We say the trouble that befell Arch when they did a glibc update that temporarily broke